onemorebsmith/kaspa-stratum-bridge/README.md

 # few minutes.
 min_share_diff: 4096

+# pow2_clamp: restrict difficulty to 2^n (e.g. 64, 128, 256, etc).
+This is
+# required for IceRiver and BitMain ASICs, where difficulties further away from
+# powers of 2 cause higher error rates.
+Using this feature will limit the
+# functionality of vardiff, such that the shares_per_min becomes more of a
+# minimum, rather than a target we can expect to converge on.
+pow2_clamp: false

 # var_diff: if true, enables the auto-adjusting variable share diff mechanism.
 # Starts with the value defined by the 'min_share_diff' setting, then checks
 # every 10s whether each client is maintaining a 20 shares/minute submission